-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
-The consolidated financial statements were authorized for issue by the Board of Directors on May 26, 2022.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board.
+The consolidated financial statements were authorized for issue by the Board of Directors on May 18, 2023.